VizzleTF/GeminiCommit/README.md

 2. Open VS Code settings (File > Preferences > Settings).
 3. Search for "GeminiCommit" in the settings search bar.
 4. Enter your Google AI API key in the "Gemini Commit: Google Api Key" field.
+5. (Optional) Choose your preferred language for commit messages in the "Gemini Commit: Commit Language" dropdown.

 ## Usage